NordAct/useless-reptile/README.md

 - Turkish - translation by double_axe (last updated 0.1.11)
 - Spanish - translation by kota_araya (last updated 0.4.0)
 - Polish - translation by karolofgutovo (last updated 0.3.0)
-- French - translation by thefiredragon, carputelechat and daelyx (last updated 0.6.0)
+- French - translation by thefiredragon, carputelechat and daelyx (last updated 0.13.0)
 - Japanese - translation by mash1133 (last updated 0.6.3)
 - Vietnamese by godkyo98 (last updated 0.8.0)
 - Hungarian by bombadil6870 (last updated 0.7.4)

-If you want to contribute into translating the feel free to suggest your help at [Discord Server](https://discord.gg/JjYE4vEf3s) :)
+If you want to contribute into translating the feel free to suggest your help at [Discord Server](https://discord.gg/JjYE4vEf3s) :)\
+Alternatively, you can make [Pull Request](https://github.com/NordAct/useless-reptile/pulls) to dev branch with translation file ready